eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ISSU_25<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-An Attestation Provider SHALL ensure all attestations issued to Wallet Units comply with the requirements specified in the applicable Rulebook, as described in [[Topic 12](./annex-2.02-high-level-requirements-by-topic.md#a239-topic-12-attestation-rulebooks)].
+An Attestation Provider SHALL ensure all attestations issued to Wallet Units comply with the requirements specified in the applicable Attestation Rulebook, as described in [Topic 12][topic-12]].

 </div>
 </div>